hasmin1234/Cab-Service-Company-Analysis_-Codebasics-Resume-Project-_Power-BI-And-SQL-Project/README.md

 # Introduction
 This project tackles real-world data analytics challanges in the cab service industry.
-By leveraging Power BI and SQL, i derived actionable insights to optimize business goal.
+By leveraging Power BI and SQL, I derived actionable insights to optimize business goal.
-This showcases my expertise in data analysis,visualization and storytelling.
+This showcases my expertise in data analysis,visualization and
+storytelling.